 Between 2003 and 2012, 20 academies were opened or joined the Group, along with 6 independent schools.
 In 2012, it was agreed that the two linked charities should come together as a Group to form 'United Learning'.
 It was seen as a fresh opportunity to establish ourselves as a single, nationally recognised force in the education sector.

-Today we educate over 40,000 students across over 60 schools, as well as employing around 7,000 members of staff including over 3,500 teachers.
+Today we educate over 40,000 students across more than 60 schools, as well as employing around 7,000 members of staff including over 3,500 teachers.
 We are uniquely united across state and independent sectors, and committed to bringing out 'the best in everyone'.